 Wartburg Castle in Eisenach

 Wartburg Castle is one of the most important sites of the Protestant Reformation.
 It was here that Martin Luther went into hiding and translated the Bible into German – putting the gospel in the hands of the people for the first time.
-A number of important works by Lucas Cranach the Elder are displayed at the castle, including portraits of Luther’s parents.
+A number of important works by Cranach are displayed at the castle, including portraits of Luther’s parents.

 However, the important site in Weimar is the Church of St. Peter and St. Paul with its massive Cranach altar.
 This was the painting of the crucifixion I had sought out.
 Here, Lucas Cranach and his friend Martin Luther attend the crucifixion of Jesus Christ and Cranach is bathed in Christ’s blood.
 This is an explosive political commentary: it indicts the Catholic Church and states no priest is needed to stand between the common man (Cranach) and god.
 It truly is a beautiful painting.